Our Blog

 Car Parking Spaces | 5,000 |

-Additionally, there is a dedicated General Aviation Terminal for private and non-scheduled flight operations.
+Additionally, there is a dedicated General Aviation Terminal for business and non-scheduled flight operations.

 The following are the key statistics for Chhatrapati Shivaji Maharaj International Airport from April 2024 to March 2025: